What To Do If Your Website Traffic Is Down

 Below I give some advice about each type of drop mentioned above and what you need to do to recover from it.
 If none of the above apply to you, then keep reading as I cover other areas that you can investigate.

-A drop with a noticeable recovery
+A drop in website traffic with a noticeable recovery

 A drop on a specific date with a recovery within 24 hours usually means you have been hit by a Google update but as your traffic is recovering you do not have to worry about it or do anything.